Skip to main content

 Consultation on surveillance technologies

-Labour would require employers to consult worker representatives before introducing surveillance technologies.
+Labour plans to require employers to consult worker representatives before introducing surveillance technologies.
 Labour is rumoured to favour stronger regulation of AI -including a requirement on employers to monitor for bias or discrimination before deploying it - but the latest official proposals are non-committal.
 Although the TUC recently published its AI Bill, which would impose onerous risk assessment and consultation obligations on employers, the extent to which this might influence future Labour policy remains to be seen.
-The new EU AI Act is much further progressed and is going to impact employers in the UK as well as the EU.
+The EU AI Act is now in force and will (largely) be effective from August 2026.
+This will impact employers in the UK as well as the EU.

 Related items